I hate almost ALL fitness marketing that’s geared towards women.

 Yes, I am a big fan of the Paleo Diet and strength training for both men and women.
 Will these things work for everybody?

 It’s for those reasons that I champion these diet and fitness strategies.
-These are the same techniques that we’re building our foundation around at The Nerd Fitness Academy: we understand that all women are different, which is why we present multiple training options for multiple environments, and diet advice that allows for flexibility based on one’s situation.
+These are the same techniques that we’re building our foundation around in our flagship course, The Nerd Fitness Academy: we understand that all women are different, which is why we present multiple training options for multiple environments, and diet advice that allows for flexibility based on one’s situation.

 Your mom was right.